Housing Services for Families Facing Housing Insecurity in Santa Cruz County

 click to scroll

 To join with other service providers in a community-wide effort to end and prevent homelessness in Santa Cruz County.
-Toward this end, Families In Transition works in partnership with families who are experiencing homelessness.
-We provide housing opportunities and provide participants with referrals to employment, training, and educational resources to assist them in becoming both self-reliant and interdependent members of the community.
+Toward this end, Families In Transition works in partnership with families who are experiencing homelessness, or who are at risk of experiencing homelessness, in order to support and promote stable housing and assist them in becoming both self-reliant and interdependent members of the community.